-The site is underlain by the dark limestones of the Lucan Formation (referred to as 'Calp' limestone) which is overlain of subsoils comprising of tills derived from limestone and further by made ground.
-The closest surface water course is Bachelors Stream, culverted beneath the Finglas Road immediately to the east of the site draining into the Tolka River located approximately 740m to the southeast of the site flowing in an easterly direction discharging to Dublin Bay approximately 4.86km to the south east of the site.
+The site is underlain in dark calp limestones of the Lucan Formation (GSI) which is overlain of subsoils comprising of tills derived from limestones and made ground (Teagasc).
+The closest surface water course is the Tolka River located approximately 890m to the south of the site flowing in an easterly direction eventually draining to Dublin Bay approximated 2.65km to the south east of the site.

-The following information sources were consulted as part of this desk-based research and the relevant information has been compiled in Table 3.2 below.
+The following information sources were consulted as part of this desk based research and the relevant information has been compiled in Table 3.2 below.

-- Dublin City Council (Planning and Environment Sections) - Ordnance Survey Ireland (historic map series) - National Monuments Service (protected structures) - Dept. of the Environment, Community and Local Government - Geological Survey of Ireland - Environmental Protection Agency data bases - National Parks and Wildlife Services - Office of Public Works (flood maps)
+- Dublin City Council (Planning and Environment Sections) - Ordnance Survey Ireland (historic map series) - National Monuments Service (protected structures) - Dept. of the Environment, Community and Local Government - Geological Survey of Ireland - Environmental Protection Agency data bases

+- National Parks and Wildlife Services - Office of Public Works (flood maps)